zijie-cai/Custom-N-Queens-Solver-/README.md

    - Exactly N Queens on the board when a solution is found.

 ### Solve Methods
-For more details about each method, please refer to the comment section in the corresponding py file.
 - **Algorithms**
   - Backtracking Search
 - **Ordering Heuristics:**